Do you ever wish that the eternal inner conflict would just *shut up*?!

 Under the Eye: And let them know there’s hope.

 Under the Nose: I let them know we all want the same thing.

 Chin: And that they’ve done a great job.

 Collarbone: I let them know I have really good news for them…

 Under the Arm: It’s ok to relax and heal now.

 Notice what you’re feeling.
 (You may want to write it down and tap on it some more!)

 When we take the fight and blame out of inner conflict, the conflict often goes away.
 And where there was once criticism and distress, calm peaceful purpose can emerge.

 If you’re tired of being at war with yourself, and want to find the place of calm peaceful purpose, please join us for Reprogram Your Primitive Brain.
 We’ll guide you in the most powerful and loving approach we’ve ever seen, something Rick and I developed over 20+ years each of research and testing.
 The program closes Friday at midnight, so if you’re a yes, please click the button below and enter your information!

-We’d love to help you declare peace and transform your war zone into a land of plenty.
+We’d love to help you declare peace and transform your tug-of-war zone into a land of calm confidence.